torcolvin/couchbase-lite-wiki/Backpressure.md

 Jens Alfke — 11 November 2021

-[Backpressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) is an important consideration in the replicator's design and implementation.
+[Backpressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) is an important consideration in the [Couchbase Lite replicator's](https://github.com/couchbase/couchbase-lite-core/blob/master/docs/overview/Replicator.md) design and implementation.
 It helps prevent producers from getting too far ahead of consumers and bloating memory usage.

 ## Back-what?

 Whenever you have a multi-threaded or async producer-consumer system, the two sides can be working at different rates.
 If the consumer works faster than the producer, that’s fine: it’ll just be idle part of the time waiting for data.
 But if the _producer_ is faster, it’ll keep producing more and more data that the consumer hasn’t gotten to yet.
 Since that data is presumably getting buffered, the memory usage of the process keeps going up until it either starts swapping or is killed by the OS.
 Not good.
-This actually happened in some versions of Couchbase Lite 1.x and led to a few customer reports of crashes.
+This actually happened in some versions of Couchbase Lite 1.x and led to a few customer reports of OOM crashes.

 > (If you haven’t already clicked the link above and watched the embedded video of “I Love Lucy” and the candy factory conveyer belt, do it!
 It’s a perfect example of this problem.)